-The International Energy Forum (IEF) is one of the important energy inter-governmental international organization in the world, and was founded in 2002, headquartered in Riyadh, Saudi Arabia.
-Currently, there are over 70 member countries in the IEF Charter, covering all six continents and accounting for around 90% of global supply and demand for oil and gas.
-The Forum's biennial ministerial meetings are the world's largest gathering of energy ministers.
-The IEF aims to foster greater mutual understanding and awareness of common energy interests among its members, promote dialogue between energy consuming countries and producing countries, and ensure the stability of global energy market.
+IEF is one of the major energy inter-governmental international organizations in the world, and was founded in 2002, headquartered in Riyadh, Saudi Arabia.
+Currently, IEF has 70 member countries, representing all six continents and both energy producers and energy consumers.
+Its biennial ministerial meetings are the world's largest gathering of energy ministers.
+IEF aims to foster greater mutual understanding and awareness of common energy interests among its members, promote dialogue between energy consuming countries and producing countries, and ensure the stability of global energy market.

-23 Who are the member states of OPEC?
-OPEC has 13 members and is headquartered in Vienes.
-Austric
+Who are the member states of OPEC?
+OPEC has 12 members and is headquartered in Vienna, Austria.

-OPEC has 13 members and is headquartered in Vienna, Austria.
-Membership includes the five founding members of Iran, Iraq, Kuwait, Saudi Arabia, and Venezuela and the eight acceding members of Libya (1962), United Arab Emirates (1967), Algeria (1969), Nigeria (1971), Angola (2007), Gabon (joined in 1975, terminated in 1995, rejoined in 2016), Equatorial Guinea (2017) and the Republic of the Congo (2018).
-There were three former members: Indonesia (joined in 1962, suspended its membership in 2008, rejoined in 2015, and suspended again in 2016), Qatar (withdrawn in January 2019), and Ecuador (joined in 1973, suspended its membership in 1992, reinstated in 2007,and withdrawn in January 2020).
+Membership includes the five founding members of Iran, Iraq, Kuwait, Saudi Arabia, and Venezuela and the seven acceding members of Libya (1962), United Arab Emirates (1967), Algeria (1969), Nigeria (1971), Gabon (joined in 1975, terminated in 1995, rejoined in 2016), Equatorial Guinea (2017) and the Republic of the Congo (2018).
+There were four former members: Indonesia (joined in 1962, suspended its membership in 2008, rejoined in 2015, and suspended again in 2016), Qatar (withdrawn in January 2019), Ecuador (joined in 1973, suspended its membership in 1992, reinstated in 2007, and withdrawn in January 2020), and Angola (joined in 2007 and withdrawn on January 1, 2024).